1. The South European history of the Heruls

 2.2.
 A possible scenario

-They established a new structure of earls at the Tuna-centers and planned an efficient integration of the two people, where i.e. burial customs and religion were harmonized.
+Together the two people established a new structure of earls at the Tuna-centres and planned an efficient integration of the two people, where burial customs, religion etc. were harmonized.
 A part of the model for such a successful establishment of power they had learned from Theodoric 10 years earlier and Odoaker, and they themselves had been used to change customs after the people they served or followed.

 The difference between the fiasco in Illyria and a possible success in Scandinavia was probably the monotheistic character of the Christian religion.
-It is obvious by reading Procopius that the Heruls in Illyria could not be accepted as true Christians.
+It is obvious by reading Procopius that the Heruls in Illyria could not be accepted as true Christians as a part of them did not want to follow the monotheism.
 Opposite told the Saxon historian, Widukind, much later that the Scandinavians accepted foreign gods side by side with their own gods.
 The gods of the warrior elite, the Ases, could in that way be mixed up with the old fertility gods of the Svear, the Vanes - a development which had already started i Scandinavia before the Heruls arrived.
 As in the other Germanic people Woden and Frej were placed in front of the royal genealogy to secure the family's exclusive right to the throne - and at a later time the god Woden/Odin found his way into fragments of their old legends about the migrations of the people.
+Maybe we shall notice that the Swedish kings were not claimed to be descendents of Odin as the Danish kings - but descendents of Yngve-Frej - the Ynglings.

 It is possible to put more details into the scenario above by reading Ynglingasaga by Snorre and the legends about Frode and Gylfe.
 This shall, however, be regarded as literature and not as historical sources as described below.

-The questions by Aake Hyenstrand could not be answered without any doubt, but the main question about Heruls and Svear lead to the most probable explanation, which also indirectly answered most of the other questions.
+The questions by Aake Hyenstrand could not be answered without any doubt, but the main question about Heruls and Svear combined with the precense of the Western Heruls lead to the most probable explanation, which also indirectly answered most of the other questions.
 The answer based on a combination of history and archaeology without any use of legends leads to the following conclusion about Scandinavia:

-There is no doubt that the Herulian dynasty was operating in Scandinavia in the 6th century and that there were connections between the Heruls and Scandinavia in the 5th century.
-The most probable explanation is that the Moravian Heruls settled in the Uppsala region and that their dynasty as kings or earls became a part of the dynasty of the Svear.
+There is no doubt that the Herulian dynasty was operating in Scandinavia in the 6th century and that this was due to connections between the Heruls and Scandinavia in the 5th century.
+The most probable explanation is that most the Moravian Heruls settled in the Uppsala region and that their dynasty as earls became a part of the dynasty of the Svear.
 The archaeology does show the necessary tracks of that, but archaeology will probably never constitute a proof.

 The usual attitude has been that Uppsala and Vendel is only an internal development until the opposite is proven - with an article by the professor in English, Alvar Ellegaard, as the historical alibi.
 This attitude is - like the Straengnaes-episode - irresponsible as the risk is that the most likely explanation regarding the Heruls will be left out of most archaeological research and examinations - just as it is hardly mentioned in the Swedish literature.